 If you are new to coin collecting and maybe wonder what the finish terms mean.
 Find it here, this article will show more details about these finish options.

-All custom coins cheap with shiny finish look more shiny and impressive; they are better choice to give as honor and gift to the recipients
+All custom coins cheap with a shiny finish look more shiny and impressive; they are a better choice to give as honor and gift to the recipients

-Note: challenge coin with antique silver finish to commemorate those fallen miners in that accident
+Note: challenge coin with an antique silver finish to commemorate those fallen miners in that accident

 Antique gold, antique silver, antique brass, antique copper are great coin charm for any coin design.

 What is a matte coin?
-Do you know matte finish?
+Do you know the matte finish?
 It sounds like a smoggy appearance.

 There are mainly matte gold, matte silver, matte nickel, matte copper finish for custom coins.
 And you can still customize other matte finish you like if possible.

 The above picture is a view of Lamborghini Aventador LP700-4 Matte Silver BEAST.
-It features with noticeable matte finish that mimicked a stealth bomber’s paint process.
+It features a noticeable matte finish that mimicked a stealth bomber’s paint process.

-The matte finish is not so shiny but still has elegance style, this maybe the reason why some people want to design custom challenge coins with matte finish.
+The matte finish is not so shiny but still has elegance style, this may be the reason why some people want to design custom challenge coins with a matte finish.

 Great finish process will keep challenge coins as well as the original looking with years to come.
-Hope you can choose the favorite and proper finish when design own challenge coins.
+Hope you can choose the favorite and proper finish when designing your own challenge coins.